henrique-rauen/Wikipedia-Scrapper/README.md

 # Wikipedia Scraper

-This project requests a list of world leaders using the API from [Country Leaders](https://country-leaders.onrender.com) and scrap the first paragraph from their respective wikipedia entries.<br>
+This project requests a list of world leaders using the API from [Country Leaders](https://country-leaders.onrender.com) and scrap the first paragraph from their respective wikipedia entries and clean it using regex for presentation.<br>
 ![Sample of the output](assets/img.jpg "Sample of the output on the terminal")
 <br>
 ![python version](https://img.shields.io/badge/python-3.10.6+-blue)